-“There is a feeling of elation when the drawings come to life especially knowing how much hard work (late nights and early mornings) is put in by the construction team,” says Seven Giannetta, project manager at Ingenuity.
-“Once you hit Substantial Performance and turn over the space to the client/end user there is a sense of accomplishment knowing they will appreciate all the effort that was put in to construct their space.”
+“There is a feeling of elation when the drawings come to life, especially knowing how much hard work (late nights and early mornings) is put in by the construction team,” says Steven Giannetta, Project Manager at Ingenuity.
+“Once you hit Substantial Performance and turn over the space to the client/end user, there is a sense of accomplishment, knowing they will appreciate all the effort that was put in to construct their space.”

 Here’s what it takes to make it in the industry.

 An analysis of the labour market in Canada shows an expected total of 28,000 new job openings for construction managers over the period 2019–2028.
 If you’re looking to join the workforce in this sector, you’ll need to pave a clear career path with relevant education, skills, and experience.
 So, where do you start?

 It’s not always required, but construction project managers often begin their careers with a bachelor’s degree in a field related to construction, such as building science, construction management, facilities management, construction engineering, or surveying and civil engineering.
 A master’s degree in one of these fields can broaden your career opportunities.

 Professional certifications, internships, and additional courses can also boost your chances of success.
 Consider courses in building code compliance, cost estimation, or civil construction.
 Common certifications are Certified Construction Manager (CCM) and Certified Commercial Building Inspector.